 Adrian joined Watsi on August 19th, 2013.
-Five years ago, Adrian became the 660th member to automatically support a new Watsi patient every month.
-Since then, 5,391 more people have become monthly donors!
-Adrian's most recent donation traveled 4,500 miles to support Veronica, a baby from Kenya, to fund a colostomy closure for her birth anomaly.
+Eight years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adrian's most recent donation traveled 6,200 miles to support Khem, a devoted dad from Cambodia, to fund cataract surgery to restore his vision.